 Bio…bio…daylight come and me wan’ go ohm.

 She fondly remembers backyard gatherings in the warm summer evenings.
 Her father and his brothers would sit on the patio and sing old songs and harmonize like a barbershop quartet.
 One uncle even played guitar for a well-known swing band, so music has always been a big part of her life.
-She and her sister would join in and they would often hear the neighbors cheer and applaud their approval.
+She and her sister, Lynda, would join in and they would often hear the neighbors cheer and applaud their approval.

 Music has always been a huge part of Shanna’s life.
 Being surrounded by nearly every type of music from Renaissance to contemporary, it was inevitable that she would end up involved in its creation at some point.

 Attending a performing arts institute, she began studying voice in high school, with heavy interest in musical theater.
 In her spare time she listened to a massive range of artists, and emulated her biggest vocal influences which include Linda Ronstadt, Cass Elliot, Sarah Brightman, Lea Salonga, Michael Ball, and the more modern influences of Mariah Carey, and Celine Dion.
 Being influenced by her grandmother who encouraged her to listen to classical and opera also had quite an impact on her musical journey.

 Life’s journey took her to the Pacific Northwest where she lived happily under rainy skies for fifteen years, finding her career in the healing arts as a massage therapist and teacher.
 She spent a large amount of time attending concerts and traveling.

 On her return to California she continued her career in massage as a therapist and teacher, and accepted a position with a massage related Non-Profit.
 Entering semi-retirement as a massage therapist, Shanna has found more time to explore her interests which include, making jewelry, gardening, writing and music.